bazvalya/GSA_using_GDMaps_PCE/README.md

 ## References

-A significant portion of the code use in this repository stems from [GDM-PCE](https://github.com/katiana22/GDM-PCE).
+A substantial portion of our implementation stems from [GDM-PCE](https://github.com/katiana22/GDM-PCE).
+We express our gratitude to the contributors of the original repository for their valuable resources.